mikprin/md5_calc_api/README.md

 # Overview
+This is an API develop as a part of Bostongene onboarding contest.
+Goal was to create a distributed system to send file to API and get hash calculated on the backend with help of celery.

 ![Overview of the system](./doc/MD5_API_schematic_diagram.png)

 # Usage (API reference):
+You are free to use API docs `host:8000/docs` to check all by yourself.
+Or you can use request python scripts to quickly generate the POST requests.
+Or use them as reference.
+My text explanation is below:
 ### To send file
 Client (browser or another host) can send HTTP post request containing file.
 In return, he will get JSON in the form of:
 `{ "success" : True/False , "id" : id/None, "celery_status" : status/None , "celery_id" : celery_task_id/none }`
 None values correspond to `"success" : False` case.

-You are free to use API docs `host:8000/docs` to check all by yourself.
-Or you can use request python scripts to quickly generate the POST requests.

 ### To get hash
 To get hash, you can use `host:8000/get_hash/{id}` or send ID as request variable: `http://localhost:8000/gethash/?file_id=1`.
 In return, you get JSON in a form of `{ "status" : status(str) , "hash" : hash(str) }`.
 In case task is not finished, status will be `'PENDING'`.
-In case of invalid `id` it should be `"status":'INVALID_ID'`
+In case of invalid `id` it should be `"status":'INVALID_ID'`.
 ### Folder structure

     md5_calc_api